 The nutrient profile of these recipes is much better than their store-bought equivalents.
 The calorie profile, however, is similar.
 Therefore, be advised that these recipes are still indulgent and are meant to be enjoyed on special occasions.
 They do not contain synthetic fats or artificial sweeteners, and have moderate to low amounts of sodium, refined sugars, and alcohol.
-They also contain lots of fibre, vitamins, minerals, and anti-oxidants, so although they require a little bit of extra prep before your event, it's definitely worth the effort.
+They also contain lots of fibre, vitamins, minerals, and anti-oxidants, so although they require a little bit of extra prep, it's definitely worth the effort.

 Iced Mint and Ginger Tea